RobbingSpree/HLMSH-Novel/new chapters 2nd attempt/Chapter 15.md

 "I didn't mean...yeah this is fine, you're fine."

 "What if I'm in your lap?"
 Trouble asked, starting to lose grip on her line of questioning and mounting Brun's legs.
 She ended up half kneeling and half sitting while facing Brun looking slightly up into her eyes.
-If she had the courage to do this to Debug this would have been perfect height to push her down, but Brun's height had them almost at eye level.
+If she had the courage to do this to Debug this would have been perfect height to push her down, but Brun's height had them almost at eye level and Brun was much stronger than she was.

-Brun looked conflicted, but before Trouble to see deeper they were pulled into a hug and their head was guided down onto Brun's shoulder.
+Brun looked conflicted, but before Trouble could see deeper they were pulled into a hug and their head was guided down onto Brun's shoulder.

 "This is a great example.
 Normally I wouldn't think anything of that.
 I would just know you need physical closeness, like everyone needs."
 Trouble nodded as Brun continued, closing her eyes and focusing on their voice.
 "But a few weeks back I saw something, and now I keep worrying in doing stuff wrong or leading people on.
 And I'm a bit scared about it.
 I don't want to be the one to say, and I wanted to talk to Dee about this first, but I can't keep putting this discussion off."